Destruction of Castles in Michinoku

 Japan mobilized 10,000 soldiers from the east countries.
 This force restored the defensive banks and turrets of Momunohu Castle, but the political offices were never rebuilt.

-On January 26 in Hoki 11 (780), the Emishi invaded Sendai plain and put to the torch houses in Nagaoka south of Korehari Castle.
+On January 26 in Hoki 11 (AD 780), the Emishi invaded Sendai plain and put to the torch houses in Nagaoka south of Korehari Castle.
 General Ki devised a plan in February:

 [I] want to take the ship road and attack the remaining rebels.
 It is so cold this year that the river has already frozen over, so ships cannot travel.
 Now the rebels do not stop invading.
 Therefore, [we] must shut down the invasion route.
 In March and April when the snow melts and rain fills the land, [I] will mobilize 3,000 soldiers and [we] shall advance into the rebel's land and build Kakubetsu Castle.